allenai/allenact/projects/tutorials/minigrid_tutorial.md

 # MiniGrid tutorial

-# MiniGrid Empty Random 5x5
+# The task
-A MiniGrid Empty Random 5x5 task consists of a grid of dimensions 5x5 where an agent spawned at a random location and orientation has to navigate to the cell in the bottom right corner of the grid.
-A visualization of the environment for a random such task looks like
+A MiniGrid-Empty-Random-5x5 task consists of a grid of dimensions 5x5 where an agent spawned at a random location and orientation has to navigate to the cell in the bottom right corner of the grid by sequences of three possible actions (rotate left/right and move forward).
+A visualization of the environment for a random MiniGrid-Empty-Random-5x5 task looks like

 ![MiniGridEmptyRandom5x5 task example](./minigrid_environment.png)

 The observations for the agent are an egocentric subset of the entire grid.
 For example, if the agent is placed in the first row while looking up, only cells in the first row will be observable, as shown by the highlighted rectangle around the agent (red arrow).
+Gray cells correspond to walls.

 # Experiment configuration file

-Our experiment consists of:
+Our complete experiment consists of:
-- Training a basic model with memory to complete each task
+- Training a basic model with memory.
-- Validation on a small set of tasks running in parallel with training
+- Validation on a small set of tasks running in parallel with training.
 - A second step where we test saved checkpoints with a larger set of tasks.
 The entire configuration for the experiment, including training, validation and testing, is encapsulated in a single class implementing an `ExperimentConfig` abstraction.
 For this tutorial, we will follow the config under